Ala Littoria

 Ala Littoria S.A. was the Italian national airline that operated during the fascist regime in the 1930s and 1940s.

 History

 Ala Littoria was formed by a merger of Società Aerea Mediterranea (SAM), Società Anonima Navigazione Aerea (SANA), Società Italiana Servizi Aerei (SISA) and Aero Espresso Italiana (AEI) in 1934.

 The airline was owned by the Italian government and predominantly featured the Italian flag on its aircraft.
-It also showed the fascism symbol in some routes.

 The airline used mainly state-of-the-art aircraft from Savoia-Marchetti, but other Italian aircraft (like "Breda" and "Caproni") were used in the late 1930s.

 The first commercial flight in Italy was started in 1923, but it reached full international service only with "Ala Littoria" that was promoted by Mussolini with a name related to the "Fasci Littori" of his Fascism.

+According to website "Century of Flight":